arching-kaos/arching-kaos/docs/README.md

 connect to other charybdis-ircd instances which is good option for creating a network of IRC servers to prevent downtime and centrality problems.

+## Environment preparation
+The final testing got part on a Gentoo Linux, a Linux distribution by Gentoo Foundation Inc, but is easily adjusted to Fedora Linux which is sponsored by Red Hat Inc. Ubuntu Linux which is sponsored by Canonical Inc, is compatible as well, but most of the automatic tools are bundled with Fedora's package manager, `dnf`.

+### Off to go!
+We are on a freshly installed Fedora Linux, that's not a requirement, it can be any other distribution but I 'll use this as a reference.

+We need to install basic packages to get the tools will use later.
+These three things, `cjdns`, `docker-ce`, `docker-compose`, `git`, `bison`, `automake`, `libtool`, `m4` and `nginx`.

+#TODO Make sure there is a script for all these, at least on Fedora, plus, remember what `bison` was needed for... charybdis?